More Malaysians opting for gig work, raising fears of skilled workers shortage

 Human Resources Minister Steven Sim told ST that his ministry is undertaking a study to revise the Employment Act to provide more protection for informal workers.

 “We are focusing on finding ways to formalise the informal sector for the benefit and protection of workers,” said Mr Sim.
-He declined to comment further as it is currently being studied to assess feasibility.
+He declined to comment further as it is being studied to assess feasibility.

 “This can also involve recognising the skills and experience gained in the informal sector through certification programmes,” said Mr Sim.